 Minimum of five (5) years of progressively responsible experience in fields related to equitable policing, civilian oversight, social justice, and public outreach.
 Experience in mediation, restorative justice, or other alternatives to adversarial proceedings is desirable.
 Experience in civil, criminal, or factual investigations which involve the gathering, analyzing and evaluating of evidence, is also sought.

 TO APPLY: to view the complete job information and to apply, visit our employment website listed.
-Applications are only accepted online through our employment page and must be submitted prior to the closing date of April 30, 2021 at 5pm EST. Please include with your online application a cover letter, resume, salary history, and at least 5 professional references.
+Applications are only accepted online through our employment page and only until the listed closing date and time of April 30, 2021 at 5pm EST. Please include with your online application a cover letter, resume, salary history, and at least 5 professional references.
 The starting salary will be between $89,247.86and $137,000annually, dependent on education and experience.
 The City offers an excellent benefits program, including the option for participation in a Defined Benefits or Defined Contribution Retirement Plan.
 Reasonable relocation assistance will be available.

 The City of Charlottesville is an Equal Opportunity Employer and Values Diversity at All Levels of its Workforce.